thiagobra/PerplexityAI-API-GUI/README.md

 # 🦅 Perplexity AI Query Interface

-**Perplexity AI Query Interface** project!
-This is a quite simple Python Flask web application that lets you interact with the Perplexity AI API in a user-friendly way.
+**Perplexity AI Query Interface** is a quite simple Python Flask web application that lets you interact with the Perplexity AI API in a user-friendly way.
 The app is designed to be simple, modular, and efficient.

 ## 🚀 Features